A HISTORY OF THE BYZANTINE EMPIRE

 However in 610 a man named Heraclius became Byzantine Emperor.
 He was able to rally his troops and push back the Persians.
 By 627 he had recaptured the lost territory and in 628 he captured the Persian capital Ctesiphon.

-Meanwhile during the reign of Heraclius ties with Western Europe weakened and Greek was finally made the official language of the Byzantine Empire.
+Meanwhile during the reign of Heraclius ties with Western Europe weakened and Greek was finally made the official language of the Byzantine or Eastern Roman Empire.

 However the Byzantine Empire now faced a new enemy - the Arabs.
 They began their attacks in 632 and in 638 they captured Jerusalem.
 In 639-642 the Arabs captured Egypt.
 In 698 they captured Carthage.